-How to Open a Bank Account in the UK: A Full Guide 2024
+How to Open a Bank Account in the UK: The Easy Way 2026

 If you’re an expat planning your relocation – or even if you’ve moved to the UK already – you might be wondering how best to get a UK bank account to hold and spend in British pounds (GBP).

-While it’s possible to get a British bank account before you get to the UK it can be expensive and complex to get set up with a mainstream bank.
-This guide runs through the options for GBP accounts for a non-UK resident, including the documents you need and the likely costs.
-Because traditional banks aren’t always the best option we’ll also introduce some more user friendly solutions, such as Wise or Revolut.
-Let’s dive right in.
+While it’s possible to get a British bank account before you get to the UK, it can be expensive and complex to get set up with a bank.
+This guide runs through options offered by UK banks and alternative providers that may suit people who don’t yet have a UK address, including Wise and Revolut.
+The right choice depends on eligibility, features and fees.

 UK banks need to complete KYC (Know Your Customer) verification checks – much like banks all around the world.
 That means most British banks will ask customers for the following: